HCL-TECH-SOFTWARE/digital-experience/docs/deployment/hybrid/index.md

-# Hybrid Deployment - Helm | HCL Digital Experience
+# Hybrid Deployment - Helm

 This section describes how to install HCL Digital Experience 9.5 Container Update CF198 and later Portal Server and Web Content Manager services to on-premises platforms, operating with Digital Asset Management, Content Composer, Experience API deployed to cloud-based Kubernetes and OpenShift platforms using the Helm deployment method.